open-wc/custom-elements-manifest/packages/blog/blog.md

 ### Much, much more!

 We believe `custom-elements.json` will open the door for a lot, lot more new exciting ideas and tooling.
 Which usecases can _you_ come up with?
 Do you have an idea, but are unsure where to start?
-Feel free to reach out to us on the [Lit and Friends](https://lit.dev/slack-invite), we're always happy to have a chat and help you get started.
+Feel free to reach out to us on the [Lit and Friends](https://lit.dev/slack-invite) slack, we're always happy to have a chat and help you get started.

 ## 🛠 The Tools

 It's unlikely that developers will write their `custom-elements.json` file by hand.
 So at [open-wc](http://open-wc.org/), we worked hard on a tool that does it for you!

-## `@custom-elements-json/analyzer`
+## `@custom-elements-manifest/analyzer`

-[`@custom-elements-json/analyzer`](TODO) will scan the source files in your project, and generate a `custom-elements.json` for you.
+[`@custom-elements-manifest/analyzer`](https://www.npmjs.com/package/@custom-elements-manifest/analyzer) will scan the source files in your project, and generate a `custom-elements.json` for you.

 Here's how you can use it today: